Table of Contents

 - WA Residential Lease Agreement: Download a Free Template

 1. Download a Free WA Residential Lease Agreement

-All Rental/Lease Agreements must contain certain information that is specifically mandated by Federal law, such as:
+All lease agreements must contain certain information that is specifically mandated by Federal law, such as:

 - The names and contact information of landlord and tenant,

 - Health, pest, and other hazard disclosures,

 - The amount of security deposit and rent due

 - The location and date of where and when the rent is to be paid